LibraryCarpentry/lc-shell/_episodes/01-intro-shell.md

-graphical user interfaces (GUIs) for many tasks, such as editing formatted text documents (Word or OpenOffice), browsing the web, editing images, etc. But if we wanted to make the same crop on hundreds of images, say, the pages of a scanned book, then we could automate the cropping using shell commands.
+graphical user interfaces (GUIs) for many tasks, such as editing formatted text documents (Word or OpenOffice), browsing the web, editing images, etc. But if we wanted to make the same crop on hundreds of images, say, the pages of a scanned book, then we could automate that cropping work by using shell commands.

 We will try a few basic ways to interact with files.
-Let's first move into the `shell-lesson` directory on your desktop (if you don't have this directory, please use a red sticky note to attract help).
+Let's first move into the `shell-lesson` directory on your desktop.

 ~~~
 $ cd